-- (3) Without derogating from his or her general powers, duties and functions as set forth in this section, the CEO must- - (a) approve of expenditures from the universal service and access fund; - (b) conduct competitive tenders in terms of section 90 and make recommendations to the board. - (4) The CEO must enter into a performance agreement with the Board.
-The perfomance agreement must, amongst other things- - (a) set appropriate key performance indicators; and - (b) set measurable perfomance targets. - (5) The CEO must employ a staff, including senior management and such other persons as may be necessary to assist him or her with the performance of the functions of the Agency. - (6) The staff of the Agency is accountable to and must enter into a performance agreement with the CEO. - (7) The CEO must manage and direct the activities of the Agency. - (8) The CEO must, in the selection of the staff of the Agency- - (a) promote the empowerment of historically disadvantaged persons, including women, the youth and people with disabilities; - (b) subject to paragraph (a), apply equal opportunity employment practices. - (9) The CEO and other staff of the Agency must be appointed on the grounds of their qualifications, expertise or experience in the fields, when viewed collectively, of development planning, community development, social sciences, economics, electronic communications and publicity. - (10) A person may not be appointed or continue in office as CEO or other member of the staff of the Agency if he or she becomes unfit to hold the office or becomes incapacitated. - (11) The CEO of the Agency must be appointed for such period not exceeding five years as may be determined when he or she is appointed. - (12) The CEO and other employees of the Agency hold office on such conditions as to remuneration and otherwise- - (a) in the case of the CEO, as the Minister may determine with the concurrence of the Minister of Finance; - (b) in the case of other employees, as the CEO may determine with the concurrence of the Minister and the Minister of Finance. - (13) Different periods and conditions may be determined under subsections (11) or (12) in respect of different employees.
+- (1) The Agency is under the direction and control of the CEO. - [subsection (1) substituted by section 39(a) of Act 1 of 2014] - (2) [subsection (2) deleted by section 39(b) of Act 1 of 2014] - (3) Without derogating from his or her general powers, duties and functions as set forth in this section, the CEO must- - (a) approve of expenditures from the universal service and access fund; - (b) conduct competitive tenders in terms of section 90 and make recommendations to the board. - (4) [subsection (4) deleted by section 39(b) of Act 1 of 2014]

+- (5) The CEO must employ a staff, including senior management and such other persons as may be necessary to assist him or her with the performance of the functions of the Agency. - (6) The staff of the Agency is accountable to and must enter into a performance agreement with the CEO. - (7) The CEO must manage and direct the activities of the Agency. - (8) The CEO must, in the selection of the staff of the Agency- - (a) promote the empowerment of historically disadvantaged persons, including women, the youth and persons with disabilities; and - [paragraph (a) substituted by section 39(c) of Act 1 of 2014] - (b) subject to paragraph (a), apply equal opportunity employment practices. - (9) The staff of the Agency must be appointed on the grounds of their qualifications, expertise or experience in the fields, when viewed collectively, of development planning, community development, social sciences, economics, electronic communications and publicity. - [subsection (9) substituted by section 39(d) of Act 1 of 2014] - (10) A person may not be appointed or continue in office as a member of the staff of the Agency if he or she becomes unfit to hold the office or becomes incapacitated. - [subsection (10) substituted by section 39(d) of Act 1 of 2014] - (11) [subsection (11) deleted by section 39(e) of Act 1 of 2014] - (12) The members of the staff of the Agency hold office on such conditions as to remuneration and otherwise as the CEO may determine with the concurrence of the Minister and the Minister of Finance. - [subsection (12) substituted by section 39(f) of Act 1 of 2014] - (13) Different periods and conditions may be determined under subsection (12) in respect of different members of the staff of the Agency. - [subsection (13) substituted by section 39(f) of Act 1 of 2014]